Counting Data Content Changes

-Data stored into E-Maj technical tables or log tables allow to build statistics about recorded changes.
+Data stored in E-Maj technical tables or log tables can be used to generate statistics about recorded changes.

-For this purpose, two functions sets are available for users.
-They produce statistics either at tables group level, or at individual table or sequence level.
+For this purpose, two sets of functions are available for users.
+They produce statistics either at the table group level or at the individual table or sequence level.

 These functions can be used by emaj_adm and emaj_viewer E-Maj roles.

-Six functions return statistics about recorded data content changes for all tables or sequences belonging to one or several tables groups on a single marks interval or since a mark:
+Six functions return statistics about recorded data content changes for all tables or sequences belonging to one or more table groups over a single marks interval or since a mark:

-Full global statistics about logs content for a tables group are available with this SQL statement:
+Full global statistics about log content for a table group are available with this SQL statement:

-The function returns a set of rows, whose type is named emaj.emaj_log_stat_type, and that contains the following columns:
+The function returns a set of rows of type emaj.emaj_log_stat_type containing the following columns:

 Column